TheJahnavi/ScanItKnowIt-app/README.md

 - The backend is built using Express.js with TypeScript
 - Vercel Functions are used for serverless backend deployment
 - Static files are served through Vercel's CDN
+- All dependencies are properly configured for Vercel deployment